Learn how to make Michelada with a few easy to find ingredients. Authentic Mexican Micheladas recipe!

 Hot sauce.
 Salsa Tabasco is popular choice but we also like it with Cholula.

-Beer.
-You can use either light or dark Mexican lager, but most recipes call for cerveza obscura (amber beer in the style of Vienna lager).
+Best beer.
+You can use either light or dark Mexican lager, but most recipes call for cerveza oscura (amber beer in the style of Vienna lager).
 Dos Equis, Negra Modelo and Victoria are suitable brands and their caramel notes work very well with the rest of the ingredients.
+You can also use Sol, Tecate or Corona.
 If you are looking to mix a Michelada with craft beer go for flavorful Vienna lagers.

 Ice.
 Only a few cubes.